 - + 1 (714) 538-1070

 I started the Rise Up Foundation in 2008 as a way to use my time, experience and resources to help individuals and organizations rise above their circumstances to actualize their full potential.
-I’ve worn many hats in my career: Certified Public Accountant, Chief Financial Officer, Professor, and most recently Author under the pen name Alane Adams.
+I’ve worn many hats in my career: Certified Public Accountant, Chief Financial Officer, Entrepreneur, Professor, and most recently Author when my youngest son asked me to write him a book!
+(You can learn more at Alane Adams.)

 It seems like eons ago that I graduated from the University of Southern California with a bachelor’s degree in business administration.
 After obtaining my Certified Public Accounting license, I became Chief Financial Officer of a family metals recycling business.
 Alongside my siblings, I oversaw the growth and success of the business as it transformed from a small family business to SA Recycling LLC, one of the largest and most successful regional metal processing firms on the West Coast.
 I founded Rise Up Foundation the day after I retired from this business in 2008.
 In 2010 I received my Masters Degree in Diplomacy so I could better understand the endemic global challenges we face.